KISPLYX Hard capsule Ref.[27667] Active ingredients: Lenvatinib

 Special populations

-No data with the combination are available for most of the special populations.
-The following information is derived from the clinical experience on single agent lenvatinib in patients with differentiated thyroid cancer (DTC; see Lenvima SmPC).
+No data for the combination of lenvatinib and everolimus are available for most of the special populations.
+The following information is derived from clinical experience of single agent lenvatinib in patients with differentiated thyroid cancer (DTC; see SmPC for Lenvima).

-All patients other than those with severe hepatic or renal impairment (see below) should initiate treatment at the recommended dose of 18 mg of lenvatinib with 5 mg of everolimus taken once daily, following which the dose should be further adjusted on the basis of individual tolerability.
+All patients other than those with severe hepatic or renal impairment (see below) should initiate treatment at the recommended dose of 20 mg of lenvatinib daily with pembrolizumab or 18 mg of lenvatinib with 5 mg of everolimus taken once daily as indicated, following which the dose should be further adjusted on the basis of individual tolerability.

 Patients with hypertension

-Blood pressure should be well controlled prior to treatment with lenvatinib, and should be regularly monitored during treatment (see section 4.4).
-Refer also to section 4.8, Other special populations.
+Blood pressure should be well controlled prior to treatment with lenvatinib, and should be regularly monitored during treatment (see sections 4.4 and 4.8).

 Patients with hepatic impairment

-No data with the combination is available in patients with hepatic impairment.
+No data for the combination of lenvatinib with everolimus are available in patients with hepatic impairment.
 No adjustment of starting dose of the combination is required on the basis of hepatic function in patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment.
-In patients with severe (Child-Pugh C) hepatic impairment, the recommended starting dose of lenvatinib is 10 mg taken once daily in combination with the dose of everolimus recommended for patients with severe hepatic impairment in the everolimus SmPC.
+In patients with severe (Child-Pugh C) hepatic impairment, the recommended starting dose of lenvatinib is 10 mg taken once daily in combination with the dose of everolimus recommended for patients with severe hepatic impairment in the SmPC for everolimus.
 Further dose adjustments may be necessary on the basis of individual tolerability.
-The combination should be used in patients with severe hepatic impairment only if the anticipated benefit exceeds the risk.
-Refer also to section 4.8, Other special populations.
+The combination should be used in patients with severe hepatic impairment only if the anticipated benefit exceeds the risk (see section 4.8).

 Patients with renal impairment

 No adjustment of starting dose is required on the basis of renal function in patients with mild or moderate renal impairment.
-In patients with severe renal impairment, the recommended starting dose is 10 mg of lenvatinib with 5 mg of everolimus taken once daily.
+In patients with severe renal impairment, the recommended starting dose is 10 mg of lenvatinib taken once daily.
+Please refer to the SmPC for pembrolizumab or everolimus for dosing in patients with renal impairment.
 Further dose adjustments may be necessary based on individual tolerability.
-Patients with end-stage renal disease were not studied, therefore the use of lenvatinib in these patients is not recommended.
-Refer also to section 4.8, Other special populations.
+Patients with end-stage renal disease have not been studied, therefore the use of lenvatinib in these patients is not recommended (see section 4.8).

 Elderly population

 No adjustment of starting dose is required on the basis of age.
-Limited data are available on use in patients aged ≥75 years (see also section 4.8, Other special populations).
+Limited data are available on use in patients aged ≥75 years (see section 4.8).

 Paediatric population

 No adjustment of starting dose is required on the basis of race (see section 5.2).
-Limited data are available on use in patients from ethnic origins other than Caucasian or Asian (see also section 4.8, Other special populations).
+Currently available data are described in section 4.8.

 Body weight below 60 kg

 No adjustment of starting dose is required on the basis of body weight.
-Limited data are available on patients with a body weight below 60 kg with RCC (see also section 4.8, Other special populations).
+Limited data are available on treatment with lenvatinib in combination with everolimus in patients with a body weight below 60 kg with RCC (see section 4.8).

-Patients with an ECOG (Eastern Cooperative Oncology Group) performance status of 2 or higher were excluded from the RCC study (see section 5.1).
+Patients with an ECOG (Eastern Cooperative Oncology Group) performance status of 2 or higher were excluded from RCC Study 205 (see section 5.1).
+Patients with a KPS (Karnofsky Performance Status) <70 were excluded from Study 307 (CLEAR).
 Benefit-risk in these patients has not been evaluated.

 Method of administration

 Lenvatinib is for oral use.
 The capsules should be taken at about the same time each day, with or without food (see section 5.2).
-The capsules can be swallowed whole with water.
 Caregivers should not open the capsule, in order to avoid repeated exposure to the contents of the capsule.

 4.9.
 Overdose